Basis-Theory/basistheory-go/docs/ThreeDSAuthentication.md

 `func (o *ThreeDSAuthentication) UnsetAuthenticationStatus()`

 UnsetAuthenticationStatus ensures that no value is present for AuthenticationStatus, not even an explicit nil
+### GetAuthenticationStatusCode

+`func (o *ThreeDSAuthentication) GetAuthenticationStatusCode() string`

+GetAuthenticationStatusCode returns the AuthenticationStatusCode field if non-nil, zero value otherwise.

+### GetAuthenticationStatusCodeOk

+`func (o *ThreeDSAuthentication) GetAuthenticationStatusCodeOk() (*string, bool)`

+GetAuthenticationStatusCodeOk returns a tuple with the AuthenticationStatusCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthenticationStatusCode

+`func (o *ThreeDSAuthentication) SetAuthenticationStatusCode(v string)`

+SetAuthenticationStatusCode sets AuthenticationStatusCode field to given value.

+### HasAuthenticationStatusCode

+`func (o *ThreeDSAuthentication) HasAuthenticationStatusCode() bool`

+HasAuthenticationStatusCode returns a boolean if a field has been set.

+### SetAuthenticationStatusCodeNil

+`func (o *ThreeDSAuthentication) SetAuthenticationStatusCodeNil(b bool)`

+ SetAuthenticationStatusCodeNil sets the value for AuthenticationStatusCode to be an explicit nil

+### UnsetAuthenticationStatusCode
+`func (o *ThreeDSAuthentication) UnsetAuthenticationStatusCode()`

+UnsetAuthenticationStatusCode ensures that no value is present for AuthenticationStatusCode, not even an explicit nil
 ### GetAuthenticationStatusReason

 `func (o *ThreeDSAuthentication) GetAuthenticationStatusReason() string`